Only 1,251 college students obtained a Fine & Studio Arts degree in Texas in 2017 via about 24 different colleges.

 Any student pursuing a degree in Fine & Studio Arts has to check out Abilene Christian University.
 Fine art majors from Abilene Christian University receive an earnings boost of around 5.9% above the typical income of fine & studio arts graduates.
 Located in Abilene, Texas, this college is a logical final choice for students who enjoy the excitement of a popular city.

-Every additional year of college causes students to increase their debt, so Abilene Christian's impressive 41.7% graduation rate is definitely a plus.
-Ranked #26 in Texas for value for the money, we would have expected this university's excellent academic programs to command a greater price.
+Every additional year of college causes students to increase their debt, so Abilene Christian's impressive 47.8% graduation rate is definitely a plus.
+About 76.0% of first-year students come back to Abilene Christian University for their sophomore year.
 The scorecard will give you a fantastic overview of Abilene Christian University.